etijskens/et-micc2/LINKS.rst

 * `What the heck is pyproject.toml? <https://snarky.ca/what-the-heck-is-pyproject-toml/>`_
 * `4 Things Tutorials Don't Tell You About PyPI <https://blog.paoloamoroso.com/2021/09/4-things-tutorials-dont-tell-you-about.html>`_
 * `How to improve Python packaging, or why fourteen tools are at least twelve too many <https://chriswarrick.com/blog/2023/01/15/how-to-improve-python-packaging/>`_
+* `Trusted Publishing; how to publish to PyPI with Github Actions <https://pgjones.dev/blog/trusted-plublishing-2023/>`_

 Graphics
 --------